ArtsGreensboro's Artist Support Grant

 Ceramic Mosaic Mural

-With rectangles in two color families representing windows to our increasingly isolated lifes, this piece attempts to express the "boxed-in" sensation of the pandemic years while also suggesting that harmony can be achieved despite isolation and polarization along ideological and political faultlines by understanding them as complementary rather than oppositional
+Formed by ceramic rectangles in two color families, this piece attempts to visualize windows into our isolated existence during the pandemic years while also suggesting that harmony can be achieved despite the isolation and the polarization along ideological and political fault lines.

 The piece can be displayed as a whole, with both areas interlocking, or as two separate elements at variable distance from each other.